YangModels/yang/README.md

 By convention, there should also be a `check.sh` script provided by the contributors, which should be referenced from the [`travis.yml`](https://github.com/YangModels/yang/blob/master/.travis.yml) file for CI builds.
 Multiple examples are already in place to copy and modify as required.

 ## Contributions Via Submodules

 Standards bodies or vendors may also provide models to the main repository via a git submodule.
 Examples of this can be see under [https://github.com/YangModels/yang/tree/master/standard](https://github.com/YangModels/yang/tree/master/standard), with the BBF and MEF submodules.
 By convention, if a submodule is used, there should also be an equivalent `check.sh` provided by the contributors, which should be referenced from the [`travis.yml`](https://github.com/YangModels/yang/blob/master/.travis.yml) file for CI builds.
 An example of this may be found [in the BBF's submodule](https://github.com/BroadbandForum/yang), and a sample invocation [here](https://github.com/YangModels/yang/blob/b8ad913fb4cc20ca21b59da1bd8df5cc2927a8e1/.travis.yml#L17).

+Direct contributions to the top level of the repository are not encouraged; instead each "organization" should create a top-level folder as described above.

-A summary of the suggested process is:
+## A summary of the suggested process is:

 1. Create a fork of [https://github.com/YangModels/yang](https://github.com/YangModels/yang)
 1. Enable Travis on your fork